71st Annual Scientific Sessions of the Sri Lanka Veterinary Association - 2019

 - Following a preliminary review of all abstracts by the SLVA Scientific Sessions Committee, those that meet the basic requirements will be forwarded to at least two independent reviewers.
 Notice of acceptance (with instructions for necessary improvements, if any) or rejection will be sent to the corresponding author within one month.

-- Submission of the edited final version of accepted abstracts will be due in two weeks after receiving the reviewer comments.
+- Submission of the edited final version of accepted abstracts will be due in two weeks after receiving the reviewers’ comments.
 The reviewers’ decision on whether the abstract is accepted for oral or poster presentation will be notified to the corresponding author.

-Format of the Abstract
+Format of the Abstract and Extended Abstract

 - Name of the corresponding author should be underlined.
 A telephone number and an e-mail address of the corresponding author should be provided.